Enrichment Fellowship

 - Have the opportunity to be coached for and participate/compete in the Three Minute Thesis (yearly competition).

-- Participate in GC writing workshops and receive participation stipend, if available.
+- Participate in graduate writing workshops and receive a participation stipend, if available.

 Eligibility